Mike King (advocate): Addiction and mental health

+In December 2025, the Auditor-General released a favourable report into the Ministry of Health's decision to grant the I Am Hope Foundation $24 million to provide counselling services to people aged between 5 and 25 years over a four-year period, finding that I Am Hope and the Gumboot Friday contract were being managed properly and in accordance with the good practice.
+The Auditor-General had launched a review of the Government's funding grant in response to Labour MP Ingrid Leary's call for funding to the foundation to be paused in response to remarks by King about alcohol in 2024.
+Following the report's release, King accused Leary of being obsessed with cutting funding to his foundation and stated that the government grant went directly to counselling sessions for young people.

 Pork marketing

 Beginning in 2008, King was the spokesman for New Zealand Pork, presenting 30-second TV commercials showcasing quick-fix meals using pork known as Mike's Meals.
 He dropped out of the campaign after SAFE contacted him about pig farming conditions in New Zealand.

 In May 2009, he spoke out against the factory farming of pigs, and apologised for his previous promotional work.
 Appearing on the Sunday programme, he said "I will not be a party to this brutality, this callous and evil treatment of pigs.
 It's disgusting and it needs to stop."

 Driving charge

 In November 2012, King was ordered to complete 200 hours of community work after pleading guilty to a driving charge.